-Speeding fines and penalties: what you need to know
+Speeding fines and penalties: how much do I have to pay?

 What happens when you’re caught speeding?